Whitefly Treatment for Swimming Pools

 Based on 10,000 gallons (37,855 Liters)

-According to this source, the spiraling whitefly is the type that lives on the underside of palm trees and its sugary secretion is nicknamed "honeydew."
-From that same source:
+The spiraling whitefly is the type that lives on the underside of palm trees, and its sugary secretion is nicknamed "honeydew."

 Spiraling whitefly and Bondar’s nesting whitefly are especially nuisance pests because they secrete a substance called “honeydew.”
 This honeydew doesn’t cause lasting damage to infested trees, but it can damage outdoor furniture and flooring because this sticky substance encourages the growth of black sooty mold, which tends to stain surfaces such as wood and concrete."